celery/celery/docs/userguide/optimizing.rst

 is to use two worker nodes that are configured separately, and route the tasks according to the run-time. (see :ref:`guide-routing`).

-.. [*] RabbitMQ and other brokers deliver messages round-robin,
-       so this doesn't apply to an active system.
-If there is no prefetch limit and you restart the cluster, there will be timing delays between nodes starting.
-If there are 3 offline nodes and one active node, all messages will be delivered to the active node.

-.. [*] This is the concurrency setting; :setting:`worker_concurrency` or the
-       :option:`celery worker -c` option.

 Reserve one task at a time
 --------------------------